The mass-richness relation of optically-selected clusters from weak gravitational lensing and abundance with Subaru HSC first-year data: Results

-Figure~\ref{fig:PMgivenN_best_fid_PlanckWMAP} shows the result of the median, the mean, and the 16$\%$ and 84$\%$ percentiles region of the mass distribution at fixed richness values in each redshift bin for {\it Planck} and {\it WMAP} cosmologies, using the best-fit richness-mass relation parameters of the fiducial analysis.
+Figure~\ref{fig:PMgivenN_best_fid_PlanckWMAP} shows the median, mean, and 16$\%$ and 84$\%$ percentile region of the mass distribution at fixed richness values in each redshift bin for {\it Planck} and {\it WMAP} cosmologies, using the best-fit richness-mass relation parameters of the fiducial analysis.